bollu/cyberhawk2k15/README.md

 * `npm install` after entering into the folder to pull all dependences
 * `gem install sass` for SASS preprocessor
-* `gulp watch` to create a local webserver that builds and compiles to the `dist/` folder
+* `gulp` to create a local webserver that builds and compiles to the `dist/` folder

 ### How to deploy

-run `gulp watch`, and copy everything from `dist/` to the folder where we want to deploy to.
+run `gulp`, and copy everything from `dist/` to the folder where we want to deploy to.